Fravitta

 Flavius Fravitta (Greek: Φραουίττα; died 404/405) was a leader of the Goths and a top-ranking officer in the army of the Eastern Roman Empire.

-Fravitta was a member of the Visigoth aristocracy.
+Fravitta was a member of the Thervingi aristocracy.
 He was also a pagan, and for this reason he was praised by Eunapius, a Greek historian of the 4th–5th centuries.

 In 382, the Visigoths had signed a treaty with Roman Emperor Theodosius I, according to which the Visigoths were allowed to live in the Roman territory at the mouth of the Danube, with the rank of foederati, thus providing the Roman army with troops.
 However, within the Goths there were two parties, which grew more and more hostile to each other.
 One was formed by the Arian Christian majority, the "Gothic party", led by Eriulf and opposed to the assimilation of the Goths in the Roman culture.
 Fravitta, on the other side, led those Goths who wanted to stay faithful to the treaty and who wanted to be assimilated.
 In 391, while Eriulf and Fravitta were both dining with Theodosius, they quarreled, and Fravitta killed Eriulf, and only the intervention of the imperial guards saved him from the vengeful followers of Eriulf; while his support among the Goths decreased, his position at court was strengthened.

 Later he married a Roman woman of high rank, thus helping his own assimilation into Roman society, as well as his people's.
+According to Eunapius, Fravitta required special permission from the Emperor Theodosius I for this marriage.
+This may not have been due to his Gothic origins but instead due to his status as a pagan.

-He was loyal to the Empire for all of his life, and rose through the ranks of the army, until he reached the office of Magister militum, with the task of suppressing the revolts in the East (395).
+Fravitta was tasked with suppressing the revolts in the East (395).
+He likely possessed the rank of comes Isauriae at this time.
 According to Zosimus, Fravitta was responsible for having "freed the entire East, from Cilicia to Phoenicia and Palestine, from the plague of brigands".
+Eunapius wrote, probably exaggerating, that the word "banditry" had been forgotten in the minds of the people.
+He was loyal to the Empire for all of his life, and rose through the ranks of the army, reaching the office of Magister militum.

-In 400 he led the fleet of the Eastern Roman Emperor Arcadius and decisively defeated the fleet of the rebel Arian Goth Gainas, in Thrace, while they were trying to pass to Asia Minor.
+In 400 he was promoted to Magister Militum per Orientem and tasked with leading the fleet of the Eastern Roman Emperor Arcadius and decisively defeated the fleet of the rebel Arian Goth Gainas, in Thrace, while they were trying to pass to Asia Minor.
+The Historian Zosimus noted that he was placed in charge of the Roman forces with a unanimous vote from the Senate and the Emperor.
+Gainas escaped across the Danube, where he was killed by Hunnic chieftain Uldin.
 As a reward, he asked to be allowed to worship the Pagan gods freely; the Emperor granted him his wish and designated him as consul for 401.

-He later fell out of favour because of several intrigues in the Eastern court, as the imperial policy towards the Goths changed because of the rebellion of Gainas.
-Fravitta was unjustly accused of treachery and put to death.
+Fravitta was also likely given a triumph for his victory.
+Eunapius records him returning to Constantinople "joyfully and gloriously" with circus games commemorating the defeat of Gainas.